asm-products/good-habits/Pods/Target Support Files/Pods-Habits/Pods-Habits-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## LookbackSafe

+All text and design is copyright © 2014 Lookback AB

+All rights reserved.
+Terms of use as defined at http://lookback.io applies.

 ## MCSwipeTableViewCell

 Copyright (c) 2014 Ali Karagoz (http://alikaragoz.net/)